Please Note: Our website is under reconstruction

 Limiting or managing intake also means that we then have no way to accurately determine how many cats would have been taken in and euthanized if admission had been open.
 When this happens, is the shelter really "no-kill"?
 There is no way to know.
 Open admission shelters intake all dogs or cats that are presented, which provides us with a "truer" picture!

-This is why euthanasia rate alone is NOT an accurate reflection of a shelter’s effectiveness or success.
+This is why euthanasia rate alone is NOT an accurate reflection of a shelter’s ineffectiveness or failure.